 MATERIALS: A binder, in order and up-to-date, complete with both lined paper.
-Several HB pencils Spens, eraser, and a few highlighters.
-Post-it Notes, Pencil Crayons, poster paper, and other additional materials may be required for some Projects.
-Notification will be A pocket dictionary and/or provided. thesaurus (recommended).
+Several HB pencils § pens, eraser, and a few highlighters.
+Post-it Notes, Pencil Crayons, poster paper, and other additional materials may be required for some projects.
+Notification will be materials; A positive attitude and a willingness to participate.